bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 Also do not forget to power the LM393 itself with 5V and ground on pins 8 and 4.<br>
 <br>

 The 2 'N/A' components on the left are 2 poly fuses.
 Include them or not, your choice.
+A tripping value of about 300mA or so seems like a good value.<br>
 The 4 parallel resistors in the transmitter part can be replaced by a single 1W ~100 Ohm resistor.

-There are more components that are not that strict, I used f.i. a LM339 instead of the LM393.
+There are more components that are not that strict, I used f.i. a LM339 instead of the LM393 on my breadboard.

-Furthermore the 4,7mH inductors are pretty huge, likely 4,7uH is the correct value.
+Furthermore the 4,7mH inductors are pretty huge, likely 4,7uH is the correct value (I used the latter value in my final designs).<br>

 One improvement to the circuit would be using optocouplers on the right side where you interface them with your logic.
 Without those in theory a voltage burst on the bus could destroy your Arduino or vice versa.